urlaubsverwaltung/zeiterfassung/README.md

 #### Security Provider

-As security provider OIDC-based security providers are possible to use (e.g. [Keycloak](https://www.keycloak.org/) or Microsoft Azure AD).
+As security provider OIDC-based security providers are possible to use (e.g. [Keycloak](https://www.keycloak.org/), Microsoft Azure AD or other 'OpenID Connect providers').
 To configure the security provider, the following configurations must be made.

 ```properties